 Lord of all love, help me to be attentive to all the big and many small ways I am called to love You and others.
 Help me, especially, to look for the smallest of opportunities to show this love and thus fulfill Your law.
 Jesus, I trust in You.

 Paying the Last Penny

-Thursday of the Tenth Week of Ordinary Time
+Thursday of the Tenth Week in Ordinary Time

 “Settle with your opponent quickly while on the way to court with him.
 Otherwise your opponent will hand you over to the judge, and the judge will hand you over to the guard, and you will be thrown into prison.
 Amen, I say to you, you will not be released until you have paid the last penny.”
 Matthew 5:25-26

 That’s a scary thought!
-At first could be seen as a complete lack of mercy.
+At first, this story could be seen to portray a complete lack of mercy.
 “You will not be released until you have paid the last penny.”
 But in fact, it’s an act of great love.

 The key here is that Jesus wants us reconciled to Him and to one another.
 Specifically, He wants all anger, bitterness and resentment removed from our souls.
 That’s why He says to “Settle with your opponent quickly on the way to court with him.”
 In other words, apologize and be reconciled before you find yourself before the judgment seat of divine justice.

 God’s justice is completely satisfied when we humble ourselves, apologize for our faults, and sincerely seek to make amends.
 With that, every “penny” is already paid.
 But what God does not accept is obstinacy.
 Obstinacy is a serious sin and one that cannot be forgiven unless the obstinacy is let go of.
 Obstinacy in refusing to admit our fault in a grievance is of the greatest concern.
 Obstinacy in our refusal to change our ways is also of great concern.